HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * **Develop the Conversion Logic**: The results of the instrument are captured in a [SDC QuestionnaireResponse], and this in turn can be converted to Observations and Conditions using a [StructureMap].
 Section **7.4 - fix reference and add hyperlink** below describes the mapping process approach.
 Executing the Structure Map on a QuestionaireResponse produces:
   * [Observation][SDOHCC Observation Screening Response] (each representing an assessment question-answer(s) pair),
-  * An  [Observation][SDOHCC Observation Screening Response] that groups the Observations associated with a social care assessment together,
+  * An optional [Observation][SDOHCC Observation Screening Response] that groups the Observations associated with a social care assessment together,
   * The related [Condition(s) resources](StructureDefinition-SDOHCC-Condition.html) indicating Health Concerns identified by the social care assessment instrument answers that should be coded with [US Core Condition codes](https://hl7.org/fhir/us/core/ValueSet/us-core-condition-code).

 ### Incorporation of Assessment Instruments into Clinical Workflow